OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 > *The shift from being an audience member to co-creating the event's content and value is a gift of agency, a thing our consumerist, command-and-control world has stolen from us.*

 I think our souls react favorably to these gestures of trust.
 Our souls are then hungry for a bit more of this elixir, but they don't know where to turn.
-Design from Trust is the thread that connects these systems so we can find other systems that share these traits, and even better: so we can redesign all systems using the same principles.
+Design from Trust is the thread that connects these systems so we can find other systems that share these traits, and even better: so we can redesign dysfunctional systems using consistent principles.

 ## History